Home Solar Savings Calculator

 25-Year Savings With Rate Escalation

-US residential electricity rates have risen roughly 2.5–3.5% per year over the last two decades.
+US residential electricity rates have risen roughly 2.5 to 3.5 percent per year over the last two decades.
 Once your system is paid off, every additional kWh you generate is locked-in savings at whatever the grid rate climbs to.

 total = year1 × ((1 + g)^25 − 1) ÷ g (g = escalation rate)